EntropicEffect/BabbelSky/README.md

 ## Installation

+### Firefox Add-ons Marketplace

+Easy install from the Firefox Add-ons Marketplace here [BabbelSky](https://addons.mozilla.org/en-US/firefox/addon/babbelsky/)

-### Loading the Extension in Firefox
+### Manually Loading the Extension in Firefox

-Since BabbelSky is still in Beta, it is not yet available in the Firefox Add-ons Marketplace.
 You can load it manually using the following steps:

 1. **Download the BabbelSky Repository:**
    - Clone this repository or download it as a ZIP file and extract it to a convenient location on your computer.